Friday 3 May 2024

 A big well done to this week's winners who are:

 A huge well done to all classes above.
-An extra well done to France and Kenya who have outstanding attendance for this week and will receive prizes for this.
+An extra well done to South Africa and Peru who have outstanding attendance for this week and will receive prizes for this.

 9 classes were in the Green Zone this week with an attendance above 96% - well done to those classes.

-A further well done to Nursery AM, USA, Brazil, Peru, Argentina, Kenya, Uganda, Japan, Australia and Fiji who had no lates this week.
+A further well done to Nursery PM and All Day, Spain, Mexico, USA, South Africa, Uganda, China and Japan who had no lates this week.

 Whole school attendance for this week is: